Visit Historic Victor and the Memories Will Follow You Home.

 - Victor's Gold Camp Artists Co-op (corner of Victor Ave & S 2nd St, 719-689-3048), upper level of the Ag & Mining Museum, 10 AM to 5 PM Friday thru Sunday during warmer months — fine art and handmade crafts.

 - Claim Jumper General Store (106 N 3rd St, 719-689-3601) — snacks, grocery & convenience store.
-Notice the Vintage Post Office Facilities still in use at the back of the store.
+Notice the vintage Victor U.S. Post Office Facilities located and operating at the back of the store.

 - Roseti Liquors (formerly Kat House Liquors & Splendid Pleasures) (415 Victor Ave, ) — retail liquor, beer, wine, antiques & gifts.